Theory of the Room-Temperature QHE in Graphene: Fractional Quantum Hall Effect

-with the states $(N_{\rm L}, k_{y})$, $N_{\rm L}=0,1,2,\cdots$, have a great degeneracy. $m^*$ is the effective mass of an ``electron''.
-The Center-of-Mass (CM) of {\it any} c-particle moves as a fermion (boson).
+with the states $(N_{\mathrm L}, k_y)$ have a great degeneracy; the $m^*$ is the effective mass of an ``electron'' and the $\omega_{\mathrm c}$ the cyclotron frequency.
+The Center-of-Mass (CM) of {\it{any}} c-particle moves as a fermion (boson).
 The eigenvalues of the CM momentum are limited to 0 or 1 (unlimited) if it contains an odd (even) number of elementary fermions.
-This rule is known as the {\it Ehrenfest-Oppenheimer-Bethe's} (EOB's) {\it rule}~\cite{20}.
+This rule is known as the {\it{Ehrenfest-Oppenheimer-Bethe's}} (EOB's) {\it{rule}}\,\cite{24,25,26}.
 Hence the CM motion of the composite containing an electron and $Q$ fluxons is bosonic (fermionic) if $Q$ is odd (even).
-The system of the c-bosons condenses below some critical temperature $T_{\rm c}$ and exhibits a {superconducting state} while the system of c-fermions shows a Fermi liquid behavior.
+The system of the c-bosons condenses below the critical temperature $T_{\rm c}$ and exhibits a superconducting state while the system of c-fermions shows a Fermi liquid behavior.

 A longitudinal phonon, acoustic or optical, generates a density wave, which affects the electron (fluxon) motion through the charge displacement (current).
-The exchange of a phonon between electron and fluxon generate an {\it attractive} transition.
+The exchange of a phonon between electron and fluxon generate an {\it{attractive}} transition.

-BCS\,\cite{21} assumed the existence of Cooper pairs~\cite{22} in a superconductor, and wrote down a Hamiltonian containing the ``electron'' and ``hole'' kinetic energies and the pairing interaction Hamiltonian with the phonon variables eliminated.
-We start with a BCS-like Hamiltonian ${\mathcal H}$ for the QHE~\cite{16}:
+Bardeen, Cooper and Schrieffer (BCS)\,\cite{28} assumed the existence of Cooper pairs\,\cite{29} in a superconductor, and wrote down a Hamiltonian containing the ``electron'' and ``hole'' kinetic energies and the pairing interaction Hamiltonian with the phonon variables eliminated.
+We start with a BCS-like Hamiltonian ${\mathcal H}$ for the QHE:\,\cite{21}